istio/istio.io/content/en/docs/tasks/traffic-management/egress/wildcard-egress-hosts/index.md

     EOF
     {{< /text >}}

-1. Add an `EnvoyFilter` to the gateway, to prevent if from being deceived.
+1. Add an `EnvoyFilter` to the gateway, to prevent it from being deceived.

     {{< text bash >}}
     $ kubectl apply -n istio-system -f - <<EOF